MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-filtergroup-method.md

 A filter set in a group different from filter group 0 cannot be changed by a user that uses a filter dialog to set a filter.
 If, for example, a filter has been set on customer numbers 1000 to 2000 in group 4, then the user can set a filter that delimits this selection further, but cannot widen it to include customer numbers outside the range 1000 to 2000.

 > [!NOTE]
-> It is possible to use one of the internally used groups.
+> - It is possible to use one of the internally used groups.
 If you do this, you replace the filter that [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)] assumes is in this group.
 If, for example, you use filter group 4 in a page, you will replace the filtering that is actually the result of applying the [SubPageLink Property](../../properties/devenv-subpagelink-property.md).
 This could seriously alter the way pages and subpages interact.

-> [!NOTE]
+> - For performance reasons, filtergroup -1 does not support filtering on flowfields.
-> For performance reasons, filtergroup -1 does not support filtering on flowfields.
+> - The maximum number of filtergroups is 255.
+Greater numbers will be ignored, so don't use them.

 > [!IMPORTANT]
 > Using filter group 7 may cause factboxes to not work as intended.